Kuwait City - Things to Do in Kuwait City in March

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-The Kuwait Towers photograph best at 5:15 PM in March — the setting sun strikes the blue spheres at 45 degrees and ignites them turquoise.
-Local bakeries fire up fresh khubz at 4 PM — the flatbread emerges straight from clay ovens and costs less than a bottle of water.
-Camel races hit the Al-Ahmadi track in March — Fridays at 2 PM, with betting more about bragging rights than cash.
-The Friday market (Souq Al-Juma) swells in March with plant stalls — locals stock up on winter blooms before summer heat wipes them out.
+The Kuwait Towers photograph best at 5:15 PM in March, the setting sun strikes the blue spheres at 45 degrees and ignites them turquoise.
+Local bakeries fire up fresh khubz at 4 PM, the flatbread emerges straight from clay ovens and costs less than a bottle of water.
+Camel races hit the Al-Ahmadi track in March, Fridays at 2 PM, with betting more about bragging rights than cash.
+The Friday market (Souq Al-Juma) swells in March with plant stalls, locals stock up on winter blooms before summer heat wipes them out.

 Avoid These Mistakes

-Assuming March is ‘cool’ — afternoon strolls along the waterfront can still knock you flat with heat exhaustion if you skip water.
-Wearing shorts into government buildings — March remains conservative, and shorts will send you to borrow a thobe at the door.
-Booking dinner for 7 PM — locals dine at 9-10 PM, so tables sit half-empty until 8:30.
+Assuming March is 'cool', afternoon strolls along the waterfront can still knock you flat with heat exhaustion if you skip water.
+Wearing shorts into government buildings, March remains conservative, and shorts will send you to borrow a thobe at the door.
+Booking dinner for 7 PM, locals dine at 9-10 PM, so tables sit half-empty until 8:30.

 Frequently Asked Questions